OWRC/info/hydrographseparation/index.md

 ## Digital Filters

 Digital filters represent a set of automatic hydrograph separation algorithms that require no input other than the measured stream flow signal $(q)$.
 Considering the streamflow hydrograph as a signal is quite apt when dealing with digital filters, as they themselves were inspired from signal processing of Lyne and Hollick, 1979 (Nathan and McMahon, 1990).
-With respect to the quick and slow hydrograph components (Figure \ref{fig:conceptual_hydrograph}), hydrograph separation is nothing more than the application of a low-pass filter to the total streamflow signal.
+With respect to the quick and slow hydrograph components, hydrograph separation is nothing more than the application of a low-pass filter to the total streamflow signal.

 Another point to note is that many authors have applied these digital filters in multiple passes, either in two-passes (forward $\to$ backward) or three-passes (forward $\to$ backward $\to$ forward) to increase the smoothing of the resulting slow flow signal (Chapman, 1991).